codedragon/Puppy_career_talk/slides.md

-## If you remember Nothing else from this talk:
+## If you remember nothing else from this talk:
 * Find your voice, become known<!-- .element: class="fragment" data-fragment-index="1" -->
 * practice your art (coding)<!-- .element: class="fragment" data-fragment-index="2" -->
-* do both simultaneously!<!-- .element: class="fragment" data-fragment-index="3" -->
+* do both simultaneously :)<!-- .element: class="fragment" data-fragment-index="3" -->
-* use version control and write tests :)
+* use version control and write tests :)<!-- .element: class="fragment" data-fragment-index="4" -->